 “I was so petrified when they released Lucca from hospital and wished they would keep him there a little bit longer,” De Beer recalls.
 “I was so worried we would make a potentially life-threatening mistake when injecting him with insulin.”

+Family mealtimes also needed to be adjusted.
 “From the moment Lucca was diagnosed, we decided that we would deal with his diabetes as a family unit,” explains De Beer.
 “This was not only Lucca’s problem.
 We changed the way the whole family ate.”

 On the advice of medics, the family stuck to a wholegrain, low GI (glycemic index) diet, keeping a close check on carbohydrate counts, to ensure Lucca’s blood sugars were stable, and managed his insulin dosage.
 But De Beer still had concerns about their meals.